VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Is = 2

-The specified value represents a benchmark value for service requests.
-The displayed value is a calculated value for the soot content in the engine oil, based on a distance of 100 km.
+The displayed value is a reference value for the service indicator.
+The shown value is a calculated value representing the amount of soot in the engine oil, based on a distance of 100 kilometers.

-Is = 286 Question: Do I need to set the value after the oil change to 0?
-Or is "286" a kind of "multiplier" that you can't reset?
+Is = 286 Question: Should I set the value to 0 after the oil change?
+Or is "286" a kind of "multiplier" that shouldn't be reset?

-The specified value represents a benchmark value for service requests.
-The displayed value is a calculated value for the thermal load on the engine oil, based on a distance of 100 km.
+The displayed value is a reference value for the service indicator.
+The shown value is a calculated value representing the thermal stress on the engine oil, based on a distance of 100 kilometers.

 Is = 365